sorgerlab/indra/README.md

 assembles them into various modeling formalisms including causal graphs and dynamical models.

-Importantly, INDRA isn\'t merely an import/export hub.
-Its key added value in assembling knowledge sources into coherent models comes from providing "knowledge-level" assembly procedures that operate on INDRA Statements and correct certain errors, find and resolve redundancies, infer missing information, filter to a scope of interest and assess belief.
+Importantly, INDRA isn't merely an import/export hub or a multi-reader integrator.
+Its core added value in assembling knowledge sources into coherent models comes from providing knowledge-level assembly procedures that operate on INDRA Statements and correct certain errors, find and resolve redundancies, infer missing information, filter to a scope of interest and assess belief.